Agent215/MeshtasticWeatherStationScripts/documentation/markdown/weather_station_mvp_architecture_and_schema.md

 # 2. Codebase map

+This document describes the current production architecture.
+Not every production home-server module described below is currently checked into this repository.

 ## 2.1 Home-side files

 ### `listen_meshtastic.py`
 Long-running listener process on the Raspberry Pi.
 It connects to the home Meshtastic node over USB serial, receives packets, and routes them into storage.

+In this repository, the checked-in Meshtastic-side utility is `home_server_listen_meshtastic.py`.
+The fuller production listener/storage pipeline described here is not fully present in the repo yet.

 ### `parser.py`
 Parses the decoded text payload from Meshtastic and classifies it as: